vultr/ansible-collection-vultr/README.md

 # Ansible Collection for Vultr Cloud

 This repository contains the `vultr.cloud` Ansible Collection .
 The collection will be part of the Ansible package and provides a series of Ansible modules and plugins for interacting with the [Vultr](https://www.vultr.com) Cloud.
 You can find the documentation for this collection on the [Ansible docs site](https://docs.ansible.com/ansible/latest/collections/vultr/cloud/).

+---
+**Note**
+`vultr.cloud` is the successor of exisitng `ngine_io.vultr` collection ([Ansible docs site](https://docs.ansible.com/ansible/latest/collections/ngine_io/vultr/)), which uses the deprected Vultr v1 API.

+---

 ## Ansible version compatibility